 - NC be the value of new cash to be invested,

 - R be the ratio of stocks in asset allocation,

 - X be the amount from new cash to be invested in stocks

 (S + X) / (S + B + NC) = R

 Solve for X,

 X = R * (S + B + NC) – S

 Why do I do this instead of the usual once-a-year rebalancing by selling the funds which have grown over their target allocation percentage?
 Because if I add new cash at the same rate as my target allocation, I will likely have to sell from stock funds at the end of year.
 It doesn’t make much sense to buy during the year and then turn around and sell at the end of year.
-That’s going to trigger capital gains and capital gains tax.
-I’m better off not buying as much in the first place.
+It’ll be easier if you didn’t buy as much in the first place.

 See All Your Accounts In One Place